Invariant subspace problem: History

-The problem seems to have been stated in the mid-1900s after work by Beurling and von Neumann, who found (but never published) a positive solution for the case of compact operators.
+The problem seems to have been stated in the mid-20th century after work by Beurling and von Neumann, who found (but never published) a positive solution for the case of compact operators.
 It was then posed by Paul Halmos for the case of operators $T$ such that $T^2$ is compact.
-This was resolved affirmatively, for the more general class of polynomially compact operators (operators $T$ such that $p(T)$ is a compact operator for a suitably chosen non-zero polynomial $p$), by Allen R. Bernstein and Abraham Robinson in 1966 (see Non-standard analysis for a summary of the proof).
+This was resolved affirmatively, for the more general class of polynomially compact operators (operators $T$ such that $p(T)$ is a compact operator for a suitably chosen nonzero polynomial $p$), by Allen R. Bernstein and Abraham Robinson in 1966 (see Non-standard analysis for a summary of the proof).

 For Banach spaces, the first example of an operator without an invariant subspace was constructed by Per Enflo.
 He proposed a counterexample to the invariant subspace problem in 1975, publishing an outline in 1976.
-Enflo submitted the full article in 1981 and the article's complexity and length delayed its publication to 1987 Enflo's long "manuscript had a world-wide circulation among mathematicians" and some of its ideas were described in publications besides Enflo (1976).
-Enflo's works inspired a similar construction of an operator without an invariant subspace for example by Beauzamy, who acknowledged Enflo's ideas.
+Enflo submitted the full article in 1981 and the article's complexity and length delayed its publication to 1987.
+Enflo's long "manuscript had a world-wide circulation among mathematicians" and some of its ideas were described in publications besides Enflo (1976).
+Enflo's works inspired a similar construction of an operator without an invariant subspace for example by Bernard Beauzamy, who acknowledged Enflo's ideas.

 In the 1990s, Enflo developed a "constructive" approach to the invariant subspace problem on Hilbert spaces.

+In May 2023, a preprint of Enflo appeared on arXiv, which, if correct, solves the problem for Hilbert spaces and completes the picture.

+In July 2023, a second and independent preprint of Neville appeared on arXiv, claiming the solution of the problem for separable Hilbert spaces.

+In September 2024, a peer-reviewed article published in Axioms by a team of four Jordanian academic researchers announced that they had solved the invariant subspace problem.
+However, basic mistakes in the proof were pointed out.